codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 title: Scrum Poker configuration
 ---

-This page describes how to configure the Scrum Poker add-on to work in your Jira application.
+This page describes how to configure Scrum Poker for Jira to work in your Jira application.

 * Table of Contents
 {:toc}

 ### Global Configuration

-The Scrum Poker add-on has some global configuration parameters that can be configured from the administration section of your Jira application.
+Scrum Poker for Jira has some global configuration parameters that can be configured from the administration section of your Jira application.

-To locate the global configuration navigate to the `Administration` menu, then select the entry labelled `Add-ons`.
+To locate the global configuration navigate to the `Administration` menu, then select the entry labelled `Manage apps`.
-You will now find a section called `Scrum Poker` in the left sidebar as shown in the screenshot below:
+You will now find a section called `Scrum Poker for Jira` in the left sidebar as shown in the screenshot below:

 ![Locate the global configuration for Scrum Poker](/images/scrum-poker-configuration-locate-page.png)

 #### Configuration Options

-On the page `Configuration` you have global configuration options to make the Scrum Poker add-on fit to your needs:
+On the page `Configuration` you have global configuration options to make Scrum Poker for Jira fit to your needs:

 ![Global configuration for Scrum Poker](/images/scrum-poker-configuration-page.png)